 The Hon.
 Secretary must receive any Notice(s) of Motion to amend the Constitution not less than 3 weeks before the date of the Annual General Meeting (AGM).
-Details of the Motion to be proposed shall be made available to all ISAE members via the ISAE web-site and in writing to members attending the AGM.
+Details of the Motion to be proposed shall be made available to all ISAE members via the ISAE web-site and in writing to members attending the AGM or the GM, respectively.
 A proposer and a seconder, both of whom shall be members in good standing of the Society, must endorse any amendment to the Constitution.
-The amendment will be voted upon among the members present at the AGM, and will be passed if two-thirds or more votes are in favour of the amendment.
+The amendment will be voted upon among the members present at the AGM or GM, and will be passed if two-thirds or more votes are in favour of the amendment.